1. FORMATION AND ACCEPTANCE

 25.6 Prolonged Force Majeure

+If a force majeure event continues for more than sixty (60) days, Terna may terminate the affected Order Form (in whole or in part) without liability.
 Customer may terminate only with respect to the affected portion, without prejudice to Terna’s right to payment for amounts accrued, services performed, delivered equipment, and documented costs incurred.

 26. TERM; TERMINATION; EFFECTS; DATA RETURN/DELETION